The Best Date Squares (Kirstie’s Mom’s Famous Recipe)

 Can I use quick oats?

-Why add lemon juice?
+Why add lemon juice to the filling?

 Can I halve the recipe?